-Under IFRS, the issuing company must separately identify the liability and equity components of convertible bonds and treat them accordingly in the financial statements.
+Under IFRS, the issuing company must separately identify the liability and derivatives components of convertible bonds and treat them accordingly in the financial statements.

-Initially, the liability component is calculated by discounting the future cash flows of the bonds (interest and principle) at the rate of a similar debt instrument without the conversion option.
-The value of the equity component is the difference between the present value of the liability component of the convertible bond (as mentioned above) and the total proceeds from the issue of bonds.
+Initially, the financial debt component is calculated by discounting the future cash flows of the bonds (interest and principle) at the rate of a similar debt instrument without the conversion option.